Wednesday 29 June 2022 8:30pm Music Room

-Please note this show has been rescheduled to Saturday 26 September 8.30pm.
-The event was originally advertised as taking place on Saturday 9 May 8pm.
+Please note this event has been rescheduled to Wednesday 29 June 2022.
+The event was due to take place on Sunday 29 May 2022.

 A folk singer, songwriter and activist from Leicester, Grace Petrie has been writing, recording and touring relentlessly for ten years.
 Her unique takes on life, love and politics, and the warmth and wit with which they are delivered, have won over audiences everywhere, across the alternative, folk, political and comedy scenes.

 She has racked up tour supports with Emmy the Great and Billy Bragg, and in 2019 supported Frank Turner on his UK arena tour.
 Grace has also made her mark in the comedy scene, regularly supporting comedians Robin Ince and Josie Long on tour, and she has also collaborated with some of the most respected names in folk, including Leon Rosselson, Roy Bailey and Peggy Seeger.